galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_cell-cycle/tutorial.md

 ## Prepare a table of cell cycle genes
 If we're going to mark all the cell cycle genes, we'll need a single list of all 97 genes instead of the two separate lists for S Phase and G2/M Phase.

 We'll combine the two lists into a single column with 97 entries.
-We'll then add a second column that simply reads `TRUE`, which we'll use later to mark these as cell cycle genes in the main dataset.
+We'll then add a second column that simply reads `TRUE` in every row, which we'll use later to mark these as cell cycle genes in the main dataset.

 > ### {% icon hands_on %} Hands-on: Create a list of all cell cycle genes
 >
 > 1. {% tool [Concatenate datasets](cat1) %} with the following parameters:
->    - {% icon param-file %} *"Concatenate Dataset"*: `output` (Input dataset)
+>    - {% icon param-file %} *"Concatenate Dataset"*: `sPhase` (Input dataset)
 >    - In *"Dataset"*:
 >        - {% icon param-repeat %} *"Insert Dataset"*
->            - {% icon param-file %} *"Select"*: `output` (Input dataset)
+>            - {% icon param-file %} *"Select"*: `g2mPhase` (Input dataset)
 >
 > 2. {% tool [Add column](toolshed.g2.bx.psu.edu/repos/devteam/add_value/addValue/1.0.0) %} with the following parameters:
 >    - *"Add this value"*: `TRUE`